SergioCalde/Angularv19/README.md

 01. Create app, install tailwindcss and add sidebar menu. from [Dashboard Navigation](https://www.creative-tim.com/twcomponents/component/dashboard-navigation)
 02. Create dashboard, trending and search components.
 03. Create router and add children routes to dashboard.
+04. Create SideMenuComponent and add it to dashboard.
+(SideMenuHeader and SideMenuOptions).